danilopedraza/komodo/book/src/programming_with_symstatic/builtin_types.md

 - BigDecimals: Signed, arbitrary precision decimal numbers.
 You can write them in decimal form with a dot.

-- Fractions: Signed, arbitrary precision fractions, made with BigDecimals.
+- Fractions: Signed, arbitrary precision fractions, made with BigIntegers.
 You can write them like this: `1 // 2`.

 - Characters: Old-fashioned ASCII characters.
 You can write them like this: `'x'`, where `x` is a representation of some ASCII value.
 (Support for escaped characters is pretty bad right now!)